Print a copy of our care instructions. Hang a copy next to your washing machine to encourage the whole family to help with the laundering!

 Wash all diapers at least one time before use, using a cloth diaper safe detergent.

 Thirsties hemp products can be used after 3 wash/dry cycles, and will reach maximum absorbency after 8 wash/dry cycles.
-You will need to wash Thirsties hemp products separately from your other diapering products for these initial cycles.

 Shake solids into toilet after each diaper change.
 Store your soiled Thirsties Cloth Diapers in a DRY diaper pail.
 A standard 52-quart garbage pail with a lid works great and can be purchased at your local department store.
-Be sure to line your pail with a Thirsties Diaper Pail Liner to avoid having to clean your pail on every laundry day.
+Be sure to line your pail with a Thirsties Simple Pail Liner to avoid having to clean your pail on every laundry day.

 For HE machines, we suggest a load of 12-15 diapers.
 Diapers need a good amount of water to clean them properly, and HE machines use less water.
 Here are some tricks to adding water to your HE diaper load:

-Most detergents on the market will leave a residue on your diapers that will affect the absorbency and will cause odors and diaper rash.
 Please avoid soaps as well as additives such as bleach, fabric softeners, brighteners, and dyes.
 These can not only harm your diapers, but your baby's sensitive skin as well.

-As a general rule, please avoid:
+As a general rule, please avoid using:

 Bleach (oxygen or chlorine)